 Using the same plate, ask which coyote foods come from animals?
 Which come from plants?
 Explain that coyotes are called omnivores because they eat foods that come from both plants and animals.
 Omnivores need a variety of different foods in their diet to stay healthy.
 Ask the children if they can think of any other omnivores?
 In Iowa, we have many omnivores.
 For example: badgers, opossums, skunks, squirrels, raccoons, chipmunks, mice, rats, and some birds.

-Next, spread the coyote food cards on the ground in a large, open area. (for very young children you may opt to mount cards of the same type on the same color of construction paper to make it easier for them to find what they need).
+Next, spread the coyote food cards (Use page 2 of this Copy Me from Lunch for a Bear for the types or categories of food an omnivore would eat.) on the ground in a large, open area. (for very young children you may opt to mount cards of the same type on the same color of construction paper to make it easier for them to find what they need).
 Tell children they will pretend to play coyotes finding food to eat.
 Give them paper bags or envelopes to serve as their “coyote stomachs.”
 Looking at the plates they made, ask what coyote foods do they like to eat, too?

 On the playground or in a natural area, talk about coyote habitat.
 Could a coyote live here?
 What would a coyote need?
 Where would it sleep?
 What would it eat?
 Is there a water source?
 Choose multiple places around the natural area where a bear might find food, water, and shelter.
 Mark these places with signs or symbols.
 Make believe you are a coyote looking for food, water and shelter.

 - From the Iowa Department of Natural Resources, “6 Cool Things You Should Know about Coyotes.”

 - Download this outline of a coyote to use with the GUW activity art project!

 For even more fun, invite your local naturalist in for an extension to your lesson.
 Find your local naturalist at mycountyparks.com.